Graviton-Code-Editor/store-api/readme.md

 $ npm install
 ```

 2. Start the project in dev mode.
-This command will start a development server with nodemon for automatic reload ([according to the doc](https://nodemon.io/)).
+This command will start a development server.
 ```sh
 $ npm run dev
 ```

-### Utils
+## 🎎 Contributing
 #### Before commiting on git

 * Get all your linting error (with ESlint)